cdburley/wpto_polar_vortex_2024_case/README.md

 Quick-look plots analyzing the data are stored in the [plots](plots/) directory.

 ## Notes
-1) In the WECC loads in CISO, IPCO, NEVP, and PACE are modeled as a whole in TELL but are separated in GridView.
-To create the data for these BAs I used the whole load simulated by TELL and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the TELL loads.
+1) In the WECC, loads in PG&E, IPCO, NEVP, and PACE are reported as an aggregate value in EIA-930 but are reported in separate subregions in the WECC 2030 ADS GridView data.
+To create the data for these BAs I used the whole load reported in EIA-930 and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the loads.
 Those subregions will have different the same hour-to-hour variability but different magnitudes depending on their total load fractions.
-2) In the EIC loads in FMPP, FPL, MISO, PJM, SOCO, SWPP, and TVA are modeled as a whole in TELL but are separated in GridView.
-I used the same technique to subdivide the loads as I did in the original WECC data workflow.
-3) TELL does not model BAs in Canada or Mexico.
-For BAs in those countries (CFE, IESO, TE, NB, NS, CORNWALL, NF, BCHA, and AESO) I used the raw time series from the WECC+EIC Gridview file that Kostas passed to me.
+3) EIA-930 does not include BAs in Canada or Mexico.
+For BAs in those countries (AESO, BCHA, and CFE) I used the raw time series from the WECC 2030 ADS Gridview file.
-4) There are some regions that have no mapping to BAs modeled by TELL.
-For those regions I used the raw time series from the WECC+EIC Gridview file that Kostas passed to me.
-Those BAs are SETH, SERU, SEHA, IPP-REL, MH, TH_Mead, TH_Malin, SPC, TH_PV, OSC, PS, MPW, GLH, CPLW, YAD, WECC, and WBDC-WECC.
-Many of these regions have 0 loads in the GridView file.
+4) There are some regions that have no mapping to BAs in EIA-930.
+For those regions I used the raw time series from the WECC 2030 ADS Gridview file.
+Those BAs are TH_Mead, TH_Malin, and TH_PV - all of which have 0 loads in the WECC 2030 ADS GridView file.